 This one refers to “the edition racket”, presumably the practice of issuing whole sets of cards in order to induce collectors to seek completion.
 Just why this is condidered “bad”, exactly how profits is made and by whom, are questions worth examining.

-And why is street peddler of trade cards considered a “fakir”?
+So why is this street peddler of trade cards labeled a “fakir”?

 An offer made to card collectors.